vorce/forvillelser/posts/2020-04-14T18:18:26Z-continously-deploying-a-docker-aware-phoenix-app.md

 ### Web app

 I have a web app, running inside a docker container.
 The application receives and handles http requests.
+It happens to be a Elixir [phoenix](https://phoenixframework.org/) app, but that is not important.

 ### Docker container

 The docker container is hosted on dockerhub.
 It gets built and pushed by a github action on master commits.
-That it is specifically dockerhub is not the most important part.
+That it is specifically dockerhub is not important either.
 The most important part is that you have a way to know when a new version/tag is available.
 For example by setting up a [webhook](https://docs.docker.com/docker-hub/webhooks/).

 I could also have opted to not do docker at all, but decided to go with it since I want as few dependencies on my server as possible.